 Every nurse can recall at least one patient she or he will never forget.
-For Monica Maraska, RN, associate professor and chair of the Nursing program at County College of Morris (CCM), that patient was an elderly man living in Philadelphia.
+For Monica Maraska, RN, associate dean of the Division of Health and Natural Sciences and professor of Nursing at County College of Morris (CCM), that patient was an elderly man living in Philadelphia.

 "He was a fiercely independent man and determined to remain in his own home," Maraska recalls.
 "His disposition, like his neighborhood, was not a pleasant one."
 He had a circulatory problem that resulted in severe swelling and wounds to his legs.Maraska provided care for that as his visiting nurse.